SeismicSource/sourcespec/README.md

 ## Description

-SourceSpec is a collection of command line tools to compute earthquake source parameteres from the inversion of P-wave and S-wave displacement spectra recorded at one or more seismic stations.
+SourceSpec is a collection of command line tools to compute earthquake source parameteres (seismic moment, corner frequency, radiated energy, source size, stress drop) from the inversion of P-wave and S-wave displacement spectra recorded at one or more seismic stations.
+SourceSpec also computes attenuation parameters (t-star, quality factor) and, as a bonus, local magnitude.

+See [Madariaga (2010)][Madariaga2010] for a primer on earthquake source parameters and scaling laws.

-See the [Theoretical background](#theoretical-background) below to get more information on how the code works.
-Even more information is available on the [official documentation][documentation].
+Go to section [Theoretical background](#theoretical-background) below to get more information on how the code works.
+More details are available on the official SourceSpec [documentation].

 SourceSpec is written in Python and requires a working Python environment to run (see [Installation](#installation) below).
 However, since SourceSpec is